Willenhall: 20th century

 By 1901, the population of "Willenhall, minus Short Heath" was 18,515.

 Football came to Willenhall on 4 September 1905 when Spring Bank Stadium was opened in Temple Road, serving Willenhall Swifts F.C., whose first opponents in a friendly at the stadium were the Football League side Birmingham City.
 The club merged with Willenhall Pickwicks in 1919 to form Willenhall F.C., who achieved swift success as Birmingham and District League champions in 1922.
 However, the club soon fell into financial problems and went into liquidation in 1930.
 Spring Bank Stadium was sold and converted into a greyhound track, which remained open until 1980.
 It was demolished soon afterwards and replaced by housing.

-Football returned to Willenhall in 1953 with the formation of Willenhall Town F.C., who play at a site on Noose Lane and play in the local leagues.
+Football returned to Willenhall in 1953 with the formation of Willenhall Town F.C., who played at a site on Noose Lane until 2013 and played in the local leagues until 2022.
+Since 2010, the Noose Lane ground has been owned by, and the home of, local league club Sporting Khalsa F.C.

 Two war memorials were erected in the town after World War I to commemorate the hundreds of men from the town who lost their lives in the conflict.
 The memorial park was opened in 1922 in honour of those killed in that war.

 The entertainment industry in Willenhall was boosted in 1914 by the opening of the town's first cinema, the Coliseum.
 It was followed a year later by the Picture House.
 A third cinema, the Dale Cinema, opened in the town in 1932.
-However, the closure of The Dale at the end of 1967 signalled the end of cinemas in Willenhall after 53 years.
+However, the closure of The Dale at the end of 1967 signaled the end of cinemas in Willenhall after 53 years.
 The building was later converted into a bingo hall and since December 1999 has been a J D Wetherspoon public house.

 The growing population of Willenhall around the turn of the 20th century led to increased overcrowding and a need for new properties to be built.
 In 1920, the town's first council houses were built in Temple Road.
 Over the next 50 years or so, thousands of new private and council houses were built, mostly expanding on developments up to three miles north of the town centre.
 Willenhall Town Hall was completed in 1935 and public baths were erected in 1939.

 The majority of Willenhall became part of Walsall Metropolitan Borough in 1966.
 However, a percentage, mainly Portobello, came under the jurisdiction of City of Wolverhampton Council, and still continues to be so.

 By the late 1970s, the local industry was in decline, and by the year 2000 most of the town's lock-makers had closed or relocated.
 The former Yale factory was demolished in 2009 and replaced by a Morrisons supermarket which opened in January 2010.

 However, the town's high street retains many of its old buildings which have been local landmarks since the turn of the 20th century or earlier.